 So, you are separating and worried about your children.
 As a parent you wonder what you can do to help your children as you work things out with your former spouse.
 What can you do to put your children’s interests first?
-Here are five ways you can support your children in separation and divorce.
+Here are fi5ve ways to support children in separation and divorce.

 - Recognize the Impact of Family Restructuring on your Children

 Just as you may feel a sense of loss, your children too may need time to grieve when their parents decide to separate.
 Your children may also feel uncertain as the family transitions.
 Reassuring children that they are loved by both their parents, letting them know the separation is not their fault, and being available to answer your children’s questions are important.
-Here are some further tips to support your children as your family restructures.
+Here are some further ways to support children in divorce as your family restructures.

 - Educate Yourself

 There are several courses you can take to learn about separation, how it affects children, and strategies to support your children.
 Two courses available in British Columbia are:

 - Parenting After Separation – This is a three hour course which can be done in person or online

 - Caught in the Middle – This is an eight week course run by Family Services of Greater Victoria

 A child friendly resource you may also want to view is Sesame Street Explains Divorce.

 We know that intense, prolonged conflict is detrimental to children and their brain development.